sahilpatel1906/software_design_lab/software_design.md

 Bottom-up refers to using smaller parts of the system and combining them to complete full system.
 Examples of this is object oriented programming.

 ## Question 3: In which design methodology would a class diagram be most useful?
+In the bottom-up approach as class diagrams help understand how to use smaller components to build up into larger goals.

+## Question 4: What are the four pillars of object oriented programming?
+Give a single-sentence description of each.